CONVERSATION WITH NEO-EXPRESSIONIST PAINTER TJ OWENS.

 dL: « Guilty of a lack of reality »: I love this formula.
 Coupled with this feeling of happiness, « luck » or « lucky »: it seems magical to me.
 I find this formula very rich in meaning and possibilities… Feeling guilty of a lack of realities!

-dL: Your personality commands respect, TJ.
-And the interest in this conversation lies not in an attempt to decipher, but in the will to transmit.
+dL: Your personality demands respect, TJ.
+And in this conversation, the interest lies not in an attempt to decipher, but in the will to transmit.
 Thank you very much, very sincerely, for accepting and taking the time to answer my few questions!

 TJ Owens: People like you will be the ones I will trust to make more sense of it with your cognitive skills!
 I will continue doing my art until I can no longer.